Identifying Anxiety and Depression in Children: Signs to Look Out For

 - Avoiding everyday activities, such as seeing friends, going out in public or attending school

-Young Minds is the UK’s leading charity championing the well-being and mental health of young people; their website is packed with information.
+Young Minds is the UK’s leading charity championing the well-being and mental health of young people; its website is packed with information.
 They have outlined the following signs of depression to look out for:

 - Not wanting to do things that they previously enjoyed